 #9 – Answers and Intent – Especially since Google is the biggest player in the search engine game, spend time learning about Google Answers Box.
 Gearing content around Answers will grow in importance, as people are frequently just wanting a quick answer to a question.
 With the advancement of Rankbrain and other AI, as mentioned earlier, the ability of search engines to understand the relationship between search and intent of the user will be a huge priority.
 Creating strong content won’t just mean that it should be keyword rich, but that it should answer the questions and/or problems of your audience.

 Hope that’s helpful!
-If you’re a marketer in a company or even an agency level SEO
+If you’re a marketer in a company or even an agency-level SEO expert

 , you’ll always benefit from spending time each week researching and learning.
 I’m sure there’s a lot more out there, but those are things that we’re either doing (or looking at implementing soon) at UZU